thomasmdickinson/lab-soc-about/local-only.md

 # Local-Only Posting

 As mentioned on the [about page/readme](readme.md), labyrinth-social is on an alternate version of Mastodon called Hometown.
 One of the most important differences between Hometown and vanilla Mastodon is the ability to use Local Only posting.

+As you probably already know, when you post with your account on a Mastodon server, that post is not just available to people on your server.
+It goes out to all your followers, who may be on any number of servers.
+This is called "federating".

 In the context of Hometown, local only posting is a per-post security option that lets you set whether that post can federate out to other servers or not.

 A full explanation of the feature can be found on the [the Hometown wiki](https://github.com/hometown-fork/hometown/wiki/Local-only-posting).